wnederhof/experimentor/README.md

 The focus of this application is on:

-- **Performance**: since Experimentor is written in Rust with Actix, Experimentor is highly performant and doesn't suffer from latency due to random garbage collection events.
+- **Performance**: since Experimentor is written in Rust with Actix, Experimentor is highly performant and doesn't suffer from latency spikes due to garbage collection stop-the-world events.
 - **Scalability**: even though the same result is served if the user calls the same endpoint and the set of feature toggles is evenly distributed, Experimentor does not need a database for determining the features, but instead relies on a simple settings file.
 As such, Experimentor will work perfectly fine, no matter how many people use it.
 - **Practicality**: simple and lightweight, with virtually no bells and whistles.
+Just a simple tool for creating feature toggles.

 Licensed AGPL.